 Planning Your Coursework

 The best approach is to plan out courses at least two semesters in advance.
 For each advising session please make a list of the courses you are interested in taking, as well as alternatives should your preferred course be full or is not being offered for the semester.
 We will discuss all options and plan to the best of our ability using the semester class schedules.

-We prepared for you the list of graduate courses (offered by different academic units at UNT) that can count as research methods core, electives, and/or are suitable as a general area of emphasis -- information and behavior, information theory and design, or information policy and management -- courses for IS PhD Program students.
+Please refer to the Graduate Catalog or Schedule of Classes to find courses (offered by different academic units at UNT) that can count as research methods core, electives, and/or are suitable as a general area of emphasis -- information and behavior, information theory and design, or information policy and management -- courses for IS Ph.D.
+Program students.
 (The specific concentration core courses and concentration electives are specified in each concentration's degree requirements.)
-Please be advised that list of IIS PhD Program's graduate courses is not necessarily comprehensive.
+Please be advised that list of IS Ph.D.
+Program's graduate courses is not necessarily comprehensive.
 You are encouraged to study the course descriptions of courses in the UNT Graduate Catalog in preparation for each advising session.
 However, do keep in mind these are brief descriptions and at times you may want to gather further information by contacting the professor of record.
 For INFO 5XXX-level courses consult the course rotation schedule.

 As part of each advising session, this degree plan form has to be completed/updated for each student.